Hydra: Unifying Document Retrieval and Generation in a Single Vision-Language Model: Related Work

 \paragraph{Unified retrieval and generation for visual documents.} SV-RAG~\citep{chen2025svrag} trains two separate LoRA adapters on a shared frozen MLLM backbone: one converts the model into a ColBERT-style multi-vector retriever, the second fine-tunes it for QA generation, with adapters swapped at inference.
 URaG~\citep{shi2026urag} inserts a lightweight retrieval module at an intermediate transformer layer, exploiting the observation that early layers distribute attention broadly while deeper layers concentrate on evidence pages; irrelevant pages are pruned mid-forward-pass, achieving retrieval and generation in a single pass.
 VDocRAG~\citep{tanaka2025vdocrag} pre-trains a VLM with both retrieval and generation objectives but deploys separate components at inference.
 VisRAG~\citep{yu2024visrag} uses VLMs for both tasks as a two-stage pipeline with separately fine-tuned models.

-\ours{} differs from SV-RAG in requiring \emph{one} adapter and \emph{no generation training}---disabling the retrieval adapter exactly recovers the base model's generation capability.
+\ours{} differs from SV-RAG in requiring \emph{one} adapter and \emph{no generation training}: disabling the retrieval adapter exactly recovers the base model's generation capability.
 It differs from URaG in producing a standalone ColBERT retriever that can be deployed independently of the generation pathway, rather than coupling retrieval to an intermediate layer of the generation forward pass.

-\paragraph{LoRA as an inference-time switch.} ColQwen2\_4RAG~\citep{oprea2025colqwen24rag} showed that toggling ColQwen2's LoRA adapters on and off switches the same Qwen2-VL backbone between retrieval and generation modes, demonstrating the core mechanism in an application context without systematic evaluation or the engineering analysis we provide.
+\paragraph{LoRA as an inference-time switch.} ColQwen2\_4RAG~\citep{oprea2025colqwen24rag} showed that toggling ColQwen2's LoRA adapters on and off switches the same Qwen2-VL backbone between retrieval and generation modes, demonstrating the core mechanism in an application context.
+Our contribution relative to that work is a systematic characterisation of failure modes that \emph{can} occur under different training setups (\Cref{sec:requirements}), a controlled-baseline retrieval evaluation, and a comparison against joint training.
 More broadly, aLoRA~\citep{alora2025} invokes different LoRA adapters at different RAG pipeline stages with KV-cache reuse, MeteoRA~\citep{meteora2025} embeds multiple task-specific LoRA adapters with per-token gating, and S-LoRA~\citep{sheng2024slora} provides serving infrastructure for concurrent adapter selection.
-Hydra differs from these approaches in requiring no generation training and providing a systematic analysis of the failure modes that make toggling reliable (\Cref{sec:requirements}).
+Hydra differs from these approaches in requiring no generation training and providing the systematic failure-mode characterisation in \Cref{sec:requirements}.

-\needspace{4\baselineskip} \paragraph{Scope of comparison.} We build on ColQwen3.5~\citep{colqwen35}, which adapts Qwen3.5~\citep{qwen35} for ColBERT-style late-interaction retrieval over patch embeddings~\citep{khattab2020colbert}.
-Our evaluation is scoped to this family of vision-first, multi-vector models; single-vector and hybrid text-vision approaches differ in retrieval mechanism and are not directly comparable.
+\paragraph{Scope of comparison.} We build on ColQwen3.5~\citep{colqwen35},\footnote{ColQwen3.5 is a public model (\texttt{athrael-soju/colqwen3.5-4.5B-v3}) by the present author; we cite it as the prior single-head retrieval reference on the Qwen3.5 family on which \ours{} is constructed.
+The \ours{}-4B retrieval comparison in \Cref{sec:experiments} is against a same-recipe matched-seed re-train rather than against the public ColQwen3.5-v3 release, to isolate the dual-head mechanism from training-data and step-count differences.} which adapts Qwen3.5~\citep{qwen35} for ColBERT-style late-interaction retrieval over patch embeddings~\citep{khattab2020colbert}.
+Our evaluation is scoped to this family of vision-first, multi-vector models; single-vector and hybrid text-vision approaches use a different retrieval mechanism.
+The controlled-baseline comparison in \Cref{sec:experiments} is the load-bearing retrieval evidence.